Minnesota Assisted Living and Nursing Home

 What should I do 2 weeks before my scheduled visit?

-Vital Research needs you to download the Census List Template complete the template, and upload your completed list using the secure upload link.
-Facilities should reach out to their data vendors for assistance with exporting the needed information from their system.
-Here is a list of the resident and representative information that you will need to provide in the Census List, in the order shown on the list:
+Vital Research needs you to download the Census List Template, complete the template following the instructions on the top of the template and upload your completed list using the, secure upload link.
+Facilities should reach out to their data vendors if needed for assistance with exporting the needed information from their system.
+Here is the resident and representative information that you will need to provide in the Census List, in the order shown on the list:

 • Resident last name, resident first name, resident date of birth, resident admission date, resident room number, and if resident is short-stay.

-• Representative last name, representative first name, representative street address, representative city, representative state, representative zip code, and representative phone number.
+• Representative last name, representative first name, representative email address, representative street address, representative city, representative state, representative zip code, and representative phone number.

-Submit your entire resident census and representative contact list to Vital Research using the secure Upload Link, and the template provided.
+Submit your entire resident census and representative contact list to Vital Research using the secure upload link.
 As a reminder, census lists and identifying information cannot be shared over email.
-Review for accuracy prior to submitting.
 Do not exclude residents for any reason, including length of stay, physical condition, or cognitive ability.
 Include long-stay (intended length of stay is over 30 days) and short-stay residents (intended length of stay is 30 days or less).

 Would you like to know how many residents will be interviewed at your facility?
 View the sampling table.